Building Windows DLLs with MinGW

 Notice that we have defined “ADDAPI” as “__declspec(dllexport)” if “ADD_EXPORTS” is defined, or “__declspec(dllimport)” otherwise.
 This is what allows us to use the same header for the applications and the DLL.
 Also notice we have defined “ADDCALL” as “__cdecl”, which allows easy redefinition of the calling convention we are using for our API.
 Now, anywhere in our code where we need to export a function from our DLL, we specify “ADDAPI” instead of a “__declspec(dllexport)” attribute, and “ADDCALL” instead of specifying, i.e. “__cdecl”.
 It’s conventional to name these preprocessor definitions “[library name]_EXPORTS”, “[library name]API”, and “[library name]CALL”, so it’s a good idea to stick to this so your code is readable by yourself and others.

 Finally, note that the imported / exported functions should all be wrapped in an “#ifdef __cplusplus” block containing an “extern "C"” statement.
-This allows the header to be used by both C and C++ applications—without it a C++ compiler will use C++ function name mangling, which is not what we want.
+This allows the header to be used by both C and C++ applications—without it a C++ compiler will use C++ function name mangling, which would cause the linker step to fail.

 Bear in mind that this code isn’t portable, because it’s using Microsoft specific attributes in the code.
 That’s ok here because this is a tutorial about building Windows DLLs, but if you need cross‑platform compatibility then ADDAPI and ADDCALL can be defined conditionally.
 Typically it would be done like this: